e-alizadeh/Zotero2Readwise/README.md

 **_This library is for you if you annotate (highlight + note) using the Zotero's PDF reader (including the Zotero iOS)_**

+👉***Updating an existing Zotero annotation or note and re-running this library will update the corresponding Readwise highlight without creating a duplicate!***

 † Annotations made in the new Zotero PDF reader and note editor.